Closed Door Seasons.

 With all the doors around me closing, was God still with me at all?

-Everything I had worked so hard for was gone.
+Everything I had worked so hard to build on my own was now gone.

-I started drinking and smoking, living out of my car until I finally humbled myself and asked for help.
+I had given my life to the Lord three years before but where was He in all of this?
+I'd pray and try to read my Bible, but I didn't feel His presence anymore.
+I just felt numb.
+Slowly, I let doubt creep into my heart.
+The heaviness had taken over.
+I started drinking and smoking, living out of my car until I finally humbled myself enough to ask for help.
 I was able to stay with a relative for a short time.

-As I unpacked my things and tried my best to stuff my emotions, I found that little piece of art from the college.
-It wasn't so ugly afterall.
+As I unpacked my things and tried my best to stuff my emotions, I distinctly remember finding that little piece of art from the college.
+It wasn't so ugly after all.
 The words took on a whole new meaning and brought me hope I desperately needed.

-What I couldn’t see at the time amidst so much pain and loss was that quirky piece of art I had purchased only a few months before, was God’s gentle reminder and subtle reassurance of His faithfulness to me.
-He was calling me to venture into a lifestyle of walking by faith daily, shutting the doors to sin in my life and allowing Him to open doors that no man could shut (Isaiah 22:22).
+What I couldn’t see at the time amidst so much pain and loss was that little piece of art I had purchased, right before everything fell apart, was God’s gentle reminder and subtle reassurance of His faithfulness to me.
+My story wasn't over.
+He had a plan and purpose for my life, full of hope, healing and redemption-redirecting my path and eventually launching me into the nations.
+He was calling me to venture into a lifestyle of walking by faith daily, shutting the doors of sin in my life and allowing Him to open doors that no man could shut (Isaiah 22:22).

-That summer, the door that He opened for me, was with YWAM (Youth With A Mission).
-I had zero desire to attend a missionary training school at the time—but with every other door closed and the support supernaturally pouring in, I boarded a plane to Kona, Hawaii to join a Discipleship Training School where I spent the next 6 months being wooed by the love and grace of God.
+That summer, the door that opened for me, was with YWAM (Youth With A Mission).
+I had zero desire to attend a missionary training school at the time—I felt too broken and bound up in my sin.
+With every other door closed and the support supernaturally pouring in, I boarded a plane to Kona, Hawaii to join a Discipleship Training School where I spent the next 6 months being wooed by the love and grace of God.

-This pattern of closed and opened doors that can only be unlocked by faith isn't just mine-it's woven throughout Scripture.
-One story that I've been encouraged by in so many ways is that of Abraham.
+This story of closed and opened doors that can only be unlocked by faith isn't just mine-it's woven throughout Scripture.
+One story that I've been so encouraged by is that of Abrahams.

 The LORD had said to Abram, "Leave your country, your people and your father's household and go to the land I will show you.” -Genesis 12:1